kitajchuk/clutch-chef/README.md

 1. Add an instance to the `clutch` stack
 2. Label the hostname `{project}-{environment}` — example: `kitajchuk-www-staging`
 3. Pick a tier size
-4. Click for advanced options
-5. Choose the `clutch` SSH key
-6. Choose Use **Amazon Linux 2017.03**
+4. Your Stack settings should be set under Advanced
-7. Click the Add Instance button
+5. Click the Add Instance button
-8. Create a new Elastic IP
+6. Create a new Elastic IP
-9. Register the EIP with the instance
+7. Register the EIP with the instance